ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   The eighth bell's beautiful tone
   Sounds at night to call you home
-  The inscription is lost to the past so, for as long as the ringing lasts
-  Let the purpose of this bell
+  The inscription is lost to the past so, for as long as the ringing lasts, the message of this eighth bell can be yours to choose and tell.
-  lay within your heart.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-